aljanshere/telpo-flutter-sdk/README.md

 ## 💡 Motivation

-While we were working on our MASHINPAY solution we purchased Telpo thermal printers (M1s specifically) for our purpose, where after the user makes payment there was a need to print an invoice file.
+[While we were working on our MASHINPAY solution we purchased Telpo thermal printers (M1s specifically) for our purpose, where after the user makes payment there was a need to print an invoice file.
 The Telpo devices come with a native SDK and documentation for it.
-Since there was not an official and customizable implementation of Telpo SDK for Flutter
+Since there was not an official and customizable implementation of Telpo SDK for Flutter...]

-## ⚙️ Gradle Setup
+## ⚙️ Android setup
-Make sure you add the ```maven { url "https://jitpack.io" }``` in your ```android/build.gradle``` file:
+1. Add the ```maven { url "https://jitpack.io" }``` to project level `build.gradle` (`android/build.gradle`).

 ```gradle
 allprojects {
     repositories {